 Evil’s soft first touches

-This project was an excuse to use a controversial quality PJ3410 mini Jacks I bought online (very similar ones are JG3530-2381-000-03, Lih Sheng LJE0352 or CLIFF FC681374V).
-For 50 pieces I got, 8 was unusable (after I put a Jack into it the internal contacts fell on the other side) and the quality of the rest were rather unpredictible.
-I chose the ones with te best feel and thats how 2 Multiplas were born.
+This eurorack multiple project was an excuse to use a controversial quality PJ3410 mini Jacks I bought online (very similar ones are JG3530-2381-000-03, Lih Sheng LJE0352 or CLIFF FC681374V).
+For 50 pieces I’ve got, 8 was unusable (after I put a Jack into it the internal contacts fell on the other side) and the quality of the rest were rather unpredictible.
+Therefore I chose the ones with te best feel and thats how 2 Multiplas were born.

 The design is based on some popular buffered multiple eurorack modules.
 It has two 1 -> 2 multis and one 1 -> 4.
-Each imput has simple signal detector, very useful in trigger multiplication (and I like LEDs),
+Each input has simple signal detector, very useful in trigger multiplication (and most of all, I like LEDs),

-I’ve etched a small PCB (one sided), but it can be wired on protoboard as well.
+First od all, I’ve etched a small PCB (one sided) – but you can wire it on protoboard as well.
 The design uses only 2 IC (8 opamps in total) and is very compact.
-If you don’t need LED indicators, you will loose 50% parts.
+Furthermore, If you don’t need LED indicators, you will loose 50% parts.

-Wiring was very straightforward, a great module for every DIY beginner.
+Wiring was very straightforward, seem like great module for every DIY beginner.
 If fact every multiple DIY kit sold is advertised as “great for beginners” 🙂

 The small green PCB hold 3 LEDs.
 It is screwed to metal spacers, and spaces are glued to aluminum sheet.
-This way the module can be fully teared-down (for some tweaks for example) and then assembled.
-I also hate screws on front panel and avoid them as much as I can.
-Jacks ground is connected with bare wire – you have to be careful to not to make an shortcut.
+This way the module can be fully teared-down (for some tweaks for example) and then reassembled.
+I also hate screws on front panel and try avoid them as much as I can.
+Jacks ground is connected with bare wire, so you have to be careful to not to make an shortcut.

 Some say, it is a waste of euroack space: 8HP and only 10 Jacks?
 Some manufacturers put 8 in 2HP!
 The answer is: I don’t like the crowd – it will often lead to user unfriendly designs.
-Only INs are marked on the front panel, every other Jack is out.
-“Root” graphic groups sockets and LEDs in [3, 3, 4].
+Only INputs are marked on the front panel, every other Jack is out.
+“Root-like” graphic groups sockets and LEDs in [3, 3, 4].

-No video this time!
-Multiple demo would be extremely boring.
+Sorry, but no video this time!
+Multiple demo would probably be extremely boring.